ankitects/anki-manual/src/studying.md

 subdecks it contains.

 On the decks screen, your decks will be displayed in a list.
-There are three number columns, 'due' and 'new'.
+There are three columns.
 'Due' is the count of waiting reviews.
 'New' is the number of new cards that are ready to be learnt that day.
 The third column shows the number of cards currently in learning.